jlangch/venice/doc/readme/lazy-seq.md

 Note: The producing function receives the last element as input to produce the next element.
 The function `#(if (< % 5) (inc %) nil)` produces the elements `1,2,3,4,5` (up to 5).
 The last input element that matches the expression `(< % 5)` is 4, hence 5 is the last produced element, the function produces elements and is not a filter.

-## Realizing values with doall vs docoll
+## Realizing Finite Lazy Sequences doall vs docoll

 **Realizing with doall**